Metroid Prime Hunters: Reception

 Complaints about the game stemmed primarily from its control scheme.
 IGN found that the high learning curve and "cramp-inducing" control scheme made it difficult to play.
 This sentiment was shared by Electronic Gaming Monthly, which claimed that placing the interface used to switch visors and weapons on the touchscreen made the process unnecessarily complex.
 The magazine was also disappointed with the game's single-player mode, claiming that it does not live up to the experience offered in previous games in the Metroid Prime series.
 They criticized the levels as "contrived and predictable", and noted that the designs felt too formulaic "after a few worlds of hunting for keys, fighting repeat bosses, and escaping before the bomb blows".
 The Washington Times agreed that the game's repetitiveness eventually grew tiring, and that "manipulating the DS controls will be a painfully cramped endeavor".

 Concurring with this sentiment, GameSpy noted that using the stylus to play the game felt a bit strange.
 Eurogamer also expressed their disapproval of the control scheme, predicting it would lead to "the coming years of physiotherapy on [their] arms".
 They were also unhappy with the game's "flimsy" multiplayer experience, noting that it is best used when played locally with friends who also have the game.
 X-Play had particularly negative sentiments about the game, feeling that it was poorly implemented into the hardware.

 Metroid Prime Hunters was the fourth best-selling game in its debut month in Japan, selling 32,467 units, and has since sold over 90,000 units there.
 Over 410,000 units of the game were sold in North America in 2006.
 Hunters received several awards and honors.
 IGN gave it an "Editors' Choice" award, and named it the "Best DS Action Game" of 2006.
 The game also received the awards for "Best Graphics", "Best Shooter/Action Game", and "Best Wi-Fi Functionality" from Nintendo Power for 2006.

 Appearances in other games

 The bounty hunters in Metroid Prime Hunters are featured in Super Smash Bros.
 Brawl as unlockable character trophies.
 Sylux also makes a minor appearance in Metroid Prime 3: Corruption, where he follows Samus in the game's ending.
 Tanabe said in E3 2015 that he wanted to create a story that centers around Samus and Sylux, noting that "there's something going on between them.
 I want to make a game that touches upon it".
 With a Nintendo 3DS game, Metroid Prime: Federation Force, Tanabe hoped that Federation Force's plot would lead to future Metroid Prime games based on the relationship between Samus and Sylux, with additional involvement from the Galactic Federation marines.
+Metroid Prime 4: Beyond is marketed to have Sylux as a major antagonist, following up on the tease shown in Metroid Prime 3.